-These should be drawn in black ink on smooth white card or on high-quality transparent plastic.
-They should be drawn at about twice the required size.
-Letters should not be smaller than one millimetre after reduction.
-Laserprinted drawings generated with computer drafting facilities are also acceptable.
+Once accepted, high resolution jpeg or tiff files should be submitted to the Publications Office.
 The maximum size for illustrations is 21cm by 14cm.
 It is recommended that they be constructed either for the entire width of the type area (14cm) or for a column width (6.7cm).
 Large folding figures and coloured maps are subject to rigorous scrutiny and will be accepted only in special cases or when publication is assisted by a subvention.
 All illustrations should bear the author’s name and figure number.
 Do not attach captions to the illustrations.
-Authors should submit one good copy of the original artwork at the drafted size and three copies reduced to publication size.

 References should conform to the following style:

 Crow, M.J. and Max, M.D.
 1976 The Kinrovar Schist.
 Scientific Proceedings of the Royal Dublin Society 5 (A), 429–41.